OrlandoMatteo/ProgrammingForIot/Training/OOP/OOP.md

     # 1 Simple creation
     l1=Line(m=3,q=2)
     print(l1)
-    #2 Create from 2 points
+    #2 Create line from 2 points
     a=Point(0,1)
     b=Point(2,2)
     l2=Line()
     l.line_from_points(a,b)
     print(l2)
-    #3 Function for distrance from point and intersection with another line
+    #3 Function for distance from point and intersection with another line
     l=Line(m=1,1=0)
     a=Point(1,5)
     print(l.distance(a))